PoisotLab/ms_mangal_synthesis/manuscript.md

 so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.

+@HordeDin15 - interactions are a core component of biodiversity and the shortfall must be addressed

 **Data and code availability:**